Review: The AirTV 2 – A Better Broadcast TV DVR Than Tablo?

 Next, I tried using the 500GB Western Digital hard drive that I got from my Fire TV Recast, and that worked fine.
 Note that when plugging in new drives, you may get a message that no USB drive is attached; just let it sit connected.
 Sometimes it takes a while to recognize new drives.

-The Air TV website DVR page provides a short list of drives that were verified to work with the Air TV, which are as follows at the time of writing:
+The Air TV website DVR page used to provide a short list of drives that were verified to work with the Air TV, which are as follows at the time of writing:

 • Western Digital My Passport